amwilkins/TextLex/README.md

-# tokenizer
+# TextLex

-A basic C tokenizer to play around with.
+A basic C parser to play around with, growing into a full compiler.

-Currently prints to stdout and output.txt.
+Currently takes a file and prints tokens and their associated types to stdout and output.txt.